d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 optimization algorithms.
 The optimization algorithms below all fall into this category.

 There are many challenges in deep learning optimization.
 Some of the most vexing ones are local minima, saddle points and vanishing gradients.
-Let us have a look at a few of them.
+Let's have a look at a few of them.

 ### Local Minima